What is a soil factory?

 Step 3: Make a grid pattern

-You can set up a grid pattern if you have the area is large enough.
+You can set up a grid pattern if the area is large enough.
 Add pre-compost in rotation to 3-4 areas in your soil factory area.
 This gives you a regular place to bury your pre-compost and a constant supply of compost.
 It also has the added benefit that you don’t need to plan your planting schedule around when your pre-compost will need to be buried.